 Reservation agreement and fee

-Once the sale is agreed, you will have to pay a reservation fee, often within 28 days.
+On agreeing to the sale, you must pay a reservation fee, often within 28 days.
 Depending upon the property’s value, this will likely be somewhere between £500 and £2,000.
-The fee will be deducted from the final purchase price, but you stand to lose the reservation fee if you cannot exchange contracts within the specified time period.
+The developer deducts the fee from the final purchase price, but you stand to lose the reservation fee if you cannot exchange contracts within the specified time period.
 The reservation agreement should contain a full breakdown of the purchase price, including the cost of management fees and other charges.

 New build exchange of contracts

-On exchange of contracts, you will also have to pay a deposit, which is almost always 10% of the total purchase price.
-The contract will state the agreed price and the balance payable by you on completion.
+On exchange of contracts, you will also have to pay a deposit of between 10 and 30% of the total purchase price.
+The contract states the agreed price and the balance payable by you on completion.
+New build warranties such as NHBC or Premier Guarantee usually protect a full deposit against builder insolvency, although it only covers the first 10% in some cases.

 Buying a property still under construction means that the property’s value could rise or fall before completion.
-It’s therefore essential to ensure the price is ‘locked’ on exchange of contracts.
+Therefore, it’s essential to ‘lock’ the price on exchange of contracts.

 New build snaggings

-It’s crucial to have a snagging provision in the contract allowing you to view the property before completion and itemise any deficiencies for the developer to rectify.
-This snagging survey should be carried out before completion, as the developer may argue that issues raised afterwards are down to the wear and tear of your habitation.
+It’s crucial to have a snagging provision in the contract allowing you to view the property before completion and itemize any deficiencies for the developer to rectify.
+It’s crucial to carry out the snagging survey before completion, as the developer may argue that issues raised afterwards are down to the wear and tear of your habitation.

-Although completion cannot be delayed if the defects are minor, the contract should require the developer to remedy the defects as soon as possible after completion.
+Although you cannot delay completion for minor defects, the contract should require the developer to remedy the defects as soon as possible after completion.

 NHBC

 A new build property comes with a ten-year NHBC warranty, providing you with a degree of insurance against structural defects.
-However, the process can prove to be time-consuming.
+However, the process can prove time-consuming.

-Unless the property is very close to physical completion, few developers will agree to a fixed completion date, merely an estimated date.
+Unless the property is very close to physical completion, few developers agree to a fixed completion date, merely an estimated date.
 The main reason for this is that adverse weather conditions may slow the construction progress.
-In most cases, you will be required to complete on two weeks’ notice.
+In most cases, completion is required on two weeks’ notice.